rhdhorchestrator/orchestrator-helm-operator/docs/main/eventing-communication/README.md

 }'
 ```

-The `sinkbinding` and `trigger` resources should be automatically created by the OSL operator:
+The `sinkbinding` and `trigger` resources should be automatically created by the OpenShift Serverless Logic operator:
 ```
 $ oc -n sonataflow-infra get sinkbindings.sources.knative.dev
 NAME                                  SINK                                                                                        READY   REASON